- Ensure Employee Health and Safety

 Stress checks to build awareness and help with coping

 Toshiba Group carries out stress checks with the main aim of getting each employee to recognize and deal with their stress.
 We have created a unique system linked to our medical checkup system and made it mandatory for employees to undergo stress checks at business sites with fewer than 50 workers , which is not legally mandated, in FY2018.
 By doing so, we are promoting stress checks throughout the Group.
-As a result of timely follow-up, Group-wide participation rate is higher than the national average (90.5% for FY2023).
+As a result of timely follow-up, Group-wide participation rate is 91.3% for FY2024.

 All employees whose stress check score exceeds set criteria are asked if they would like to receive consultation, and those interested receive advice on how to better deal with stress.